maharmstone/tdscpp/README.md

 Installation
 ------------

+For vcpkg, run `vcpkg install tdscpp`.

+For Gentoo, install the GURU repository and run `emerge tdscpp`.

-Installation is much the same as for any CMake project:
+For manual installation, it's much the same as for any CMake project:

 ````
 mkdir build